Tinea Versicolor - Symptoms & Treatments Like Selsun Blue

 How Can I Treat Tinea Versicolor?

-Treating the skin rash caused by tinea versicolor is a relatively easy and straightforward process.
+My research revealed that treating this skin rash is a relatively easy and straightforward process.
 Since tinea versicolor is caused by a fungus, most over-the-counter anti-fungal medications will quickly and easily treat the problem.
-The most recommended treatment for tinea versicolor is the application of Selsun Blue dandruff shampoo directly to the skin.
+The most commonly recommended home treatment for this condition is the application of Selsun Blue dandruff shampoo directly to the skin.
 After a couple of weeks of daily applications, the fungus will be killed and your skin's appearance will start to return to normal.
-Further instructions on using selsun blue shampoo to treat tinea versicolor can be found in the article linked to below.

-Other anti-fungal creams and sprays, such as those used to treat athlete's foot and jock itch, will also clear up the rash caused by tinea versicolor.
+Other anti-fungal creams and sprays, such as those used to treat athlete's foot and jock itch, will also clear up this itchy rash.
 It is important to note that the discoloration of the skin will take a few weeks to clear up regardless of the treatment you use.
-Once you have successfully treated your tinea versicolor, repeat your anti-fungal treatments once a week to keep the pesky skin rash from returning.
+Once you have successfully treated your tinea versicolor, repeat your anti-fungal treatments once a week to keep the pesky skin disease from returning.

 More Information about Tinea Versicolor